 Applicants, including the HiPKI RCA, Subordinate CAs established by CHT or Root CAs outside HiPKI, may apply for a certificate.
-An application for a subscriber certificate issued by Subordinate CAs shall be submitted by either an individual or an organization (or an authorized agent).
+An application for a subordinate CA certificate issued by HiPKI RCA shall only be submitted by an organization (or an authorized representative).

-An application for a computer and communication equipment (such as routers, firewalls and load balancers), server software (such as web server or application server) or program shall be submitted by the organization or individual who administers the equipment or owns the program.
+An application for a computer and communication equipment (such as routers, firewalls and load balancers) or a server software (such as web server or application server) shall be submitted by the organization or individual who administers the equipment.